choi-hyk/second_brain/README.md

-# Second Brain
+# HippoBox

-Second Brain is a unified FastAPI + FastAPIMcp for managing a personal knowledge base.
+HippoBox is a unified FastAPI + FastAPIMcp for managing a personal knowledge base.
 It provides CRUD operations for knowledge entries, semantic search powered by embeddings, and MCP tool integration for use in Claude Desktop or other MCP-compatible clients.

 ---